 Epcot is probably the weirdest of the Disney parks.
 It’s home to the World Showcase – basically, 11 countries have pavilions dotted around a large lake.
 You can pick a pearl in Japan, drink tequila in Mexico (and seem some wonderful Coco-inspired folk art), ride Frozen Ever After in Norway, and eat poutine in Canada.
 Belle is seen in France, Snow White in Germany, Mulan in China.

-It also houses Future World, which will test your mettle with rides like Test Track (build a car for the future, and the whip around the track in it!), Soarin’ (actually feel like you’re flying – not for those with a fear of heights), and Mission: Space, which is a NASA shuttle simulator, and which once made me want to die.
+It also houses Future World, which will test your mettle with rides like Test Track (build a car for the future, and the whip around the track in it!), Soarin’ (actually feel like you’re flying – not for those with a fear of heights), and Mission: Space, which is a NASA shuttle simulator that once made me want to die.

 Oh and Sean and I went to eat at Cinderella’s Royal Table.
 You know that big ole castle that’s the iconic backdrop to the Magic Kingdom itself?
 Yeah, we ate there, no big deal.
 And we met Cinderella!
 And her friends: Snow White, Aurora, Ariel, and Jasmine, who asked me if Sean was my “diamond in the rough.”
 I must have looked skeptical because she then offered “…in the scruff?” and she nailed it because Sean never fails to ‘forget’ his razor when we travel.
 Not only did we feast on The Clock Strikes Midnight chocolate mousse, and a white chocolate glass slipper, and some Francis Ford Coppola merlot, we had a window seat for Disney’s famous fireworks show. #Spoiled.